Surface charge of horizon symmetries of a black hole with supertranslation field: Abstract

 \section{Abstract}

 Near-horizon symmetries are studied for static black hole solutions to Einstein equations containing supertranslation field.
-We consider general diffeomorphisms which preserve the gauge and the near-horizon structure of the metric.
-Diffeomorphisms are generated by vector fields and form a group of near-horizon symmetries.
-Transformations preserving the near-horizon structure of metric end extendable in the bulk are discussed.
+We consider general diffeomorphisms which preserve the gauge and near-horizon structure of the metric.
+Diffeomorphisms are generated by the vector fields and form a group of near-horizon symmetries.
 The densities of variation of the surface charge associated to asymptotic horizon symmetries of the metric are calculated in different coordinate systems connected by "large" transformations which change supertranslation field in metric.
 Integrability of the variations of surface charge is considered in different coordinate systems.
 The case of integrable variation of the surface charge is studied in detail.